AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-53636-regular-price-is-not-displayed-on-product-listing-page.md

 <u>Expected results</u>:

-On the Product Listing Page, configurable product shows regular price for its child product.
+On the *[!UICONTROL Product Listing]* page, the configurable product shows the regular price for its child product.

 <u>Actual results</u>: